Continuing Our Momentum

 We also advanced our pipeline assets in rare diseases, including initiating a late-stage program for Tafamidis in adults with symptomatic transthyretin cardiomyopathy, the first study of its kind for this rare, progressive and universally fatal condition.
 We are working with our partner GlycoMimetics to advance rivipansel for treating vaso-occlusive crisis, a common and painful complication of sickle cell disease.
 We also have a program in Duchenne muscular dystrophy.

 We have enhanced our progress in transforming our innovative core through research collaborations.
-In 2013, we expanded our Centers for Therapeutic Innovation (CTI) initiative beyond biologics to small molecules through collaborations with the University of California-San Francisco and Beth Israel Hospital in Boston.
+In 2013, we expanded our Centers for Therapeutic Innovation (CTI) initiative beyond biologics to small molecules through collaborations with the University of California-San Francisco and Beth Israel Hospital in New York.
 CTI puts Pfizer scientists alongside academic researchers in pursuit of drug and vaccine discovery.
 Additionally, we extended the CTI program to encompass patient foundations, including the JDRF — the leading global organization funding type 1 diabetes research, as well as the Alliance for Lupus Research.
 The continued evolution of our R&D model also has strengthened our longstanding collaboration with the U.S. National Institutes of Health (NIH) through new pre-competitive partnerships.
 And, our focus on precision medicine is yielding promising results, including in neuroscience research, where we are advancing a new effort to map the brain circuitry to specific functions such as motor skills, cognition, and mood.
 This effort already has led us to a promising early-stage program on new therapies in Parkinson's disease and schizophrenia.
 We also have programs for advancing novel precision medicine cancer drugs for potential subsets of lung and breast cancers, combining drugs and diagnostics.

 We are on the right path to having a pipeline that is both robust and sustainable, offering biomedical innovations that patients and payers will value.